 That didn't sound right.

 She squinted her eyes.
-Where's the boom?
-There has to be at least be a rumble.
-She rose watching the light slowly flicker and then dim until it disappeared altogether.
+Where was the boom?
+There had to be at least a rumble.
+She rose, watching the light slowly flicker and then dim until it disappeared altogether.

 She looked back at her friends, before looking back at the point of impact.
 Something… urged her to take a step forward.
 And then another.
-Another.
-And another.

 Twilight bit her lip.
 If she was going to do something stupid, she had best do it right.

 His whole body burned, as though it was on fire.
-He could feel every aspect of his being.
-His eyes closed tightly as he bent over, gripping his stomach in an attemp to pacify the pain.
-Needless to say it was all in vain.
+He could feel every aspect of his being alight with internal flame that he couldn't escape.
+His eyes closed tightly as he bent over, gripping his stomach in an attempt to pacify the pain.
+Needless to say, it was all in vain.

 He cursed the door.

 He cursed his weakness.